Tubod, Surigao del Norte: History

 Sitio Union Sanidad consisted of rough roads and community nipa houses where only a few people settled.
 Its progress began with Barangay Timamana in Placer, where Agustin Mendez first established residence and cultivated farmlands day in and out.
 He then later transferred his family to Barangay Poblacion, Tubod.

 Later, through an order from constituted authorities, Sitio Union Sanidad was declared independent from Barangay Timamana and was called Barangay Tubod by 1908.

 With Agustin Mendez leading the barangay, he became its First Leader & Originator (Barrio Lieutenant) and named the woods "Tubod" from the local dialect "Tuboran" that meant 'source of water.'

 Barangay Tubod had a population of roughly 100 people, mostly immigrants from Bohol, Cebu, Leyte, Camiguin and Surigao.
 Its main socio-agricultural sources of income were from abaca, coffee, rice, as well as root crops such as ube, camote and calibre.

 As the barangay's progress continued, it became a big source of copra and soon began its own irrigated rice farming.

 Barangay Tubod is surrounded by mountainous terrains, hills and the famous Mt.
 Maniayao standing overlooking the town.
 With mountain ranges, the presence of natural deposit and mineral resources like gold, silver, copper, chromate and iron are all blessings to the Tuboranons to this day.

-Mendez donated two (2) solid wood sculptures of patron saints Peter and Paul, and celebrates their feast day that falls on June 28–29 each year.
+Mendez donated Tubod Roman Catholic Church Lot and two (2) solid wood sculptures of patron saints Peter and Paul, and celebrates their feast day that falls on June 28–29 each year.

 Tubod's Founding Hero Agustin Mendez's legacy includes several donations made to the Municipality and Roman Catholic Church settlement.

 Recognizing his efforts, a Municipal Resolution in 1989 asserted Agustin “Usting” Mendez as Tuboranon Local Hero for his work including a series of donations from portions of lands that enticed people to live in the municipality.

 Politics were also led by Mendez establishing Tubod with appointed and elected officials found in Tubod's Municipal Archives records.

 Tubod was previously part of the Municipality of Mainit, Surigao del Norte.
 It was created by virtue of Executive Order No. 269 dated September 18, 1957.